greg-raven/Uncommon-Sense/_posts/2010-05-10-the-people-must-be-moral.md

 ---
-title: 'The people must be moral'
+title: "The people must be moral"
 layout: post
 categories:
 - morals